PengNi/deepsignal3/README.md

 ## Result

-The following table shows the results of publicly avaiable HG002 (R10.4.1) data from [xxx]().
+The following table shows the results of 5mCpG calling from publicly avaiable HG002 (R10.4.1) data ([xxx]()).
 The ground truth was obtained from WGBS.

 |   method   | pearson | rsquare | spearman |  RMSE  |    mean_coverage    |
 | :--------: | :-----: | :-----: | :------: | :----: | :----------------: |